Budhish/javaspringboot/readme.md

 ## What is it?
-This source  code iis an Spring Boot web application (mvc + thymeleaf).
+This source  code is an Spring Boot web application (mvc + thymeleaf).

 Tested with
 * Docker 19.03